box/samples/box-node-lambda-sample/README.md

     * Name the application "Box Node Lambda Sample - YOUR NAME"
         * *Application names must be unique across Box*
     * Press "Create App" and then "View Your App"
-        * *You can leave all of the default settings for the sample app*
+    * Check the "Manage users" scope and press "Save Changes"
-        * Note your "Client ID" and "Client Secret" for later
+        * You'll need your "Client ID" and "Client Secret" later

 #### Step 2.
 Generate your private and public keys
 1. Generate a private key and a public key to use with Server Authentication